 Leave to cool before turning out.

-Dried Fruit Salad with Gran Stead’s GingerSoak fruit salad overnight in Gran Stead’s ginger (Mellow or Light & Fiery).
+Dried Fruit Salad with Gran Stead’s GingerSoak fruit salad overnight in Gran Stead’s ginger wine (Mellow or Fiery).
 When re-hydrated simmer gently until tender.
 Serve with natural yogurt.

 Whisky Mac Torte by Andrew Nutter from Great Food Live Serves 6Ginger and whisky marry well in Andrew Nutter's impressive and scrumptious dessert

 200 g raisins

 Gran Stead’s Ginger Wine (Mellow or Fiery)

 1 plain sponge cake cut into six, 3cm round discs, about 0.5cm thick